-In 1691, Nicholas Bayard, who been a force behind the trial and execution of Leisler for treason, sponsored a law in that provided that any person who endeavored, by force of arms or otherwise, to disturb the peace of government, would be deemed a traitor.
-It was under this act that, in 1702 he was tried on charges of treason.
+In 1691, Nicholas Bayard, who had been a force behind the trial and execution of Jacob Leisler for treason, sponsored a law which provided that any person who endeavored, by force of arms or otherwise, to disturb the peace of government, would be deemed a traitor.
+It was under this act that, in 1702, he was tried on charges of treason.

 The Grand Jury Proceedings